dthach4/python-image-translator/README.md

 ### Docker Setup

 The API can also be served via Docker.
 The project includes both a Dockerfile and a docker-compose.yaml file.

-To run the API using Docker:
+-- Serving via Docker Compose --
 1. Ensure Docker and docker-compose are installed on your machine.
 2. In the project directory, run:
    `docker-compose up`
+3. (Optional) You can set the environment variable API_KEY in the docker-compose.yaml file if API key protection is desired.

+-- Serving via Docker Run --
+1. Ensure Docker is installed on your machine.
+2. Build the Docker image (if not already built):
+   `docker build -t image-translator .`
+3. Run the Docker container with port 8000 exposed.
+You may optionally set the API_KEY environment variable:
+   `docker run -p 8000:8000 -e API_KEY=your_api_key_here image-translator` If no API key is needed, omit the -e API_KEY part:
+   `docker run -p 8000:8000 image-translator`

 ## Usage